-Currently, as laid out below, the majority of the Board is independent with three (3) of the four (4) directors being independent.
-The Corporation has nominated Catherine Fagnan and Adarsh P. Mehta as the fourth and fifth independent directors to the Board.
-Mr. Murnaghan, the sole non-independent director, is not independent by virtue of him being the chief executive officer of the Corporation.
+Currently, the majority of the Board is independent with five (5) of the six (6) directors being independent.
+Mr. Murnaghan, the sole non-independent director, is not independent by virtue of him being the Chief Executive Officer of the Corporation.
 In order to facilitate the exercise of independent judgment, the independent members of the Board may schedule meetings as they see fit at which the non-independent directors and members of management are not in attendance.
-In addition, the Board holds in camera sessions for independent members during each Board meeting to facilitate open and candid discussion amongst the independent directors.
+In addition, the Board reviews the need and often holds in camera sessions for independent members during each Board meeting to facilitate open and candid discussion amongst the independent directors.